craftercms/docs/source/developers/extensions/resources/form-data-source-plugins.rst

 Building Form Engine Data Source Project Plugins
 ================================================

 In :ref:`form-engine-data-source`, we learned how to build form engine data sources placed in the Studio war file.
-Crafter Studio also allows project plugins for form engine data sources through the ``getPluginFile`` API found here :studio_swagger_url:`#/plugin/getPluginFile`
+Crafter Studio also allows plugins for form engine data sources through the ``getPluginFile`` API found here :studio_swagger_url:`#/plugin/getPluginFile`

 -------------------------------------------
 The anatomy of a Data Source Project Plugin